piotrmurach/necromancer/README.md

 ## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/piotrmurach/necromancer.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 1. Fork it ( https://github.com/piotrmurach/necromancer/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Copyright